Dottie Pepper: Professional career

-Pepper joined the LPGA Tour in 1988 and won 17 official events on the Tour, including two major championships: the 1992 and 1999 Nabisco Dinah Shore.
+In 1988, Pepper turned professional.
+She joined the LPGA Tour in 1988 and won 17 official events on the Tour, including two major championships: the 1992 and 1999 Nabisco Dinah Shore.
 Her 19-under-par finish in the 1999 victory still stands as the lowest score in relation to par in a major championship.
 She topped the money list in 1992 and finished in the top ten in ten of eleven seasons between 1991 and 2001.
 Pepper also played for the United States in the Solheim Cup six times.

 Due to injury problems, Pepper played only one tournament in 2002.
 In July 2004, she announced that she would retire at the end of the season.
 In 2005, she began work as a golf commentator for NBC and the Golf Channel, reporting on both men's and women's events.

 During the 2007 Solheim Cup, Pepper caused some stir while working as commentator for the Golf Channel.
 She called the American team "choking freaking dogs".
 She thought the network had cut to commercial when the comment was uttered, but it was actually still broadcasting live.
 Some players and fans were upset by this and Pepper quickly apologized for her "poor choice of words".

 In July 2012, Pepper was named by captain Meg Mallon as one of two assistant captains for the U.S. Team at the 2013 Solheim Cup.

 Pepper retired from commentating in December 2012, tired of the traveling and wanting to spend more time promoting junior golf as a PGA of America board member.
 In May 2013, she signed a contract with ESPN to return to commentating on a limited basis, working mainly major tournaments on the PGA, LPGA and Champions Tours.
 In October 2015, Pepper was signed to a contract with CBS, replacing David Feherty who had left the network to work for NBC and to continue his Feherty series on the Golf Channel.
 She took up Feherty's role as on-course reporter as well as doing occasional tower announcing.

 Pepper served as a member of the PGA of America Board of Directors from 2012 to 2015, and the NENY PGA Board of Directors from 2009 to 2015.
-She was the recipient of the 2016 William D. Richardson Award, presented by the Golf Writers Association of America for her consistently outstanding contributions to golf.
-She is also a 2018 inductee to the New York State Golf Association Hall of Fame.
-The Golf Course Superintendents Association of America awarded Pepper with its highest honor, the Old Tom Morris Award, in 2024, for her continuing lifetime commitment to the game of golf, and helping mold the welfare of the game in a manner and style exemplified by Old Tom Morris.